rfeinman/pytorch-minimize/README.md

 3. __Newton Exact.__ In some cases, we may prefer a more precise variant of the Newton-Raphson method at the cost of additional complexity.
 I've also implemented an "exact" variant of Newton's method that computes the full Hessian matrix and uses Cholesky factorization for linear inverse sub-problems.
 When Cholesky fails--i.e. the Hessian is not positive definite--the solver resorts to one of two options as specified by the user: 1) steepest descent direction (default), or 2) solve the inverse hessian with LU factorization.

 ### Constrained Minimizers

+The following solvers are available for _constrained_ minimization:

 1. __Trust-Region Constrained Algorithm.__ Pytorch-minimize includes a single constrained minimization routine based on SciPy's `trust-constr` method.
 The algorithm accepts generalized nonlinear constraints and variable boundries via the "constr" and "bounds" arguments.
 For equality constrained problems, it is an implementation of the Byrd-Omojokun Trust-Region SQP method.
 When inequality constraints are imposed, the trust-region interior point method is used.